Use a calculator to determine whether each statement is true or f... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Use a calculator to determine whether each statement is true or false.
-A true statement may lead to results that differ in the last decimal place due to rounding error.
-2 cos 38°22' = cos 76°44'
+A true statement may lead to results that differ in the last decimal place due to rounding error. tan² 72°25' + 1 = sec² 72°25'

 Verified Solution